508-298-4787

 The Texas Board of Professional Engineers requires every engineer to complete one hour of ethics courses during each renewal period.
 The ethics requirement in Texas can be met by completing an approved activity in the area of professional ethics.
 The Board also allows courses that address the role and responsibilities of professional engineers, the Texas Engineering Practice Act, or the Texas Board rules.
 The Board also offers free ethics webinars every quarter.

 For a summary of all Texas professional engineering license renewal and continuing education requirements, check here.
-Our Texas Board Of Engineering Laws & Rules course meets the Texas PE ethics CEU requirement.
+Our Texas Board of Engineering Laws & Rules course meets the Texas PE ethics CEU requirement.

 3. New Jersey Professional Engineering Ethics Requirements